-The labels on pet food divulge a lot about its nutritional value, but understanding it can be a challenge.
-If you are at the pet food aisle of your local supermarket and are having a difficult time wading through it and deciding on the best choice of food, here are some tips to help you out.
-A lot of the animal protein in pet food comes from the by-products and scraps left over from facilities that process meat, and the premium dog food you are looking at may actually derive its protein from chicken feet.
+The labels on pet food divulge a lot about its nutritional value, but understanding it can be challenging.
+If you are at the pet food aisle of your local supermarket and are having difficulty wading through it and deciding on the best food choice, here are some tips to help you out.
+A lot of the animal protein in pet food comes from the by-products and scraps leftover from facilities that process meat, and the premium dog food you are looking at may derive its protein from chicken feet.

-- Beware of "dinners” - The exception to the above rule is when manufacturers combine the meat name with the terms "platter”, “dinner”, “formula”, “entree”, or "nuggets”.
-If you find any of these words on the label, the meat might make up as little as 25 % of the food.
+- Beware of "dinners": The exception to the above rule is when manufacturers combine the meat name with the terms "platter," "dinner," "formula," "entree," or "nuggets."
+Finding these words on the label means the meat might make up as little as 25 % of the food.

-- Stay away of the terms "with" and "flavor” - If the pet food says "chicken flavor dog food”, it means that the products just needs to taste like chicken and might be chicken meal or chicken by-products.
-The word "with”, as in "with real chicken”, means that manufacturers only need to include 3 % chicken by weight.
+- Stay away from the terms "with" and "flavor": If the pet food says "chicken flavor dog food," it means that the products just need to taste like chicken and might be a chicken meal or chicken by-products.
+The word "with," as in "with real chicken," means that manufacturers only need to include 3 % chicken by weight.

-- Know the difference between "organic" and "natural” - The term "natural" is not an official definition and can be used indiscriminately.
+- Know the difference between "organic" and "natural": The term "natural" is not an official definition and can be used indiscriminately.
 On the other hand, the term "organic" has a strict legal definition and cannot be used unless the food meets the Agriculture Department's standards.

 - Read the list of ingredients: The actual ingredients are always listed in descending order by weight on the product bag or can.
 It is the first thing you need to read to find out how healthy pet food is.
 One example from Merrick dog food is the Merrick real lamb recipe dog canned food with actual lamb contents in the dog food.